Thinkwise/docs/docs/deployment/adfs.md

 Now go to the `AutoLogin.aspx` page of the Web GUI and check if the user is redirected to the main page.

-Hint: Keep track of the Windows events viewer at both ends, web-server and ADFS server, when running into errors while trying to login via ADFS.
+> When running into errors while trying to login via ADFS, be sure to check the Windows Event Viewer of both the web server and ADFS server.